Frequently Asked Questions

 We love to have volunteers come help during the school day.
 If you have not had a chance to connect with your child's teacher about opportunities to help, please feel free to do so anytime.

-When visitors and volunteers come to the school, we ask that you follow our safety rules about checking in the office.
-During the school day, 8:10 am-3:05 pm, all visitors must check into the school office first.
+When visitors and volunteers come to the school, we ask that you follow our safety rules about checking in at the office.
+During the school day, 7:45 am-3:00 pm, all visitors must check into the school office first.
 The visitor's name and driver license information will be submitted to the National Sex Offender database.
 All approved visitors will be issued a badge/sticker before they can continue with their school business.
 Visitors must stop back into the office upon departure and turn in their badge/sticker.

 Please let us know if you have any questions about this process or school safety concerns.